ArminJo/ATtinySerialOut/README.md

 # Revision History
 ### Version 2.3.1
-- Added operator bool() for "if(!Serial)..."
+- Added operator bool() for "if(!Serial)...".
-- Untested support of ATtiny13
+- Untested support of ATtiny13.

 ### Version 2.3.0
 - Support of all ports of ATtiny88 using ATTinyCore numbering scheme.